 What happens at Turtle Track?

-Turtle Track is not a place where we hold kids hostage so parents have an opportunity to explore Arisia - Turtle Track is part of Arisia!
+Turtle Track is part of Arisia, giving parents the ability to explore other parts of the con without having a small one in tow at all times!
 There is a daily schedule of events with everything from Arts & Crafts to Yoga and Story Time.
-We are aware that Turtle Toddlers have short attention spans and have created the schedule to avoid overwhelming them.
-Again, a Quiet Room is also always staffed and available.
-Further, there are usually two events taking place at a time so a Turtle Toddler can opt for either one.
+We are aware that our young con-goers (Turtles) have short attention spans and have created the schedule to avoid overwhelming them.
+A Quiet Room is also always staffed and available.
+Further, there are usually two events taking place at a time so a Turtle can opt for either one.

 What happens if my toddler is cranky, sick, or sad?